kylefarris/clamscan/README.md

 	},
     clamdscan: {
 		path: '/usr/bin/clamdscan', // Path to the clamdscan binary on your server
-		config_file: null, // Specify config file if it's in an unusual place
+		config_file: '/etc/clamd.conf', // Specify config file if it's in an unusual place
 		multiscan: true, // Scan using all available cores!
 Yay!
 		reload_db: false, // If true, will re-load the DB on every call (slow)
 		active: true // If true, this module will consider using the clamdscan binary